Silentsoul04/hoply/README.rst

  AjguDB
 ========

-AjguDB wants to be a fast enough python graph database for exploring connected data.
+AjguDB wants to be a python graph database for exploring connected data.

 - graphdb
 - networkless